carachip4/TransactionUploader/README.md

 There are two options for running the script.
 The first option will be to drag a file to your Desktop and then you can double click to run it.
 The second is to run it directly from the command line.

 ### Desktop App
 Edit `runImportFinances.bat` and put in the *path to the importfinances.py to your Desktop and you can double click from there.
-Note: you can only specify your file manually if you run this script from a terminal
+Note: you can only specify the downloaded file you want to run the script on if you run this script from a terminal

 ### Running Manually
 This will be easier if you download gitbash (https://git-scm.com/downloads) which is a Unix based terminal